-Partnering with Te Kawerau a Kete Rukuruku. ā Maki on local parks, events and heritage programmes, such as Te Engaging with Hoani Waititi N Wānanga.
-Marae on future plans for the marae, e.g. the aspiration for a Whare Our plan What we want to achieve (Objectives) What we will deliver in the next 3 years (Key initiatives) Our parks and open spaces provide opportunities for recreation and enjoyment by the surrounding local communities, and a place for nature Investigate ways to improve the amenity of neighbourhood parks in Glen Eden, e.g. Koroī / Clayburn Reserve Progressively develop Waitipu (the former Waitākere Quarry) as a park.
-Investigate partnering with community Ensure universal design for accessibility is embedded into all park development projects to enable everyone to access their local parks Ensure our parks and park assets are well-looked after and cared for the benefit of the community, the environment, and the social, cultural and heritage value Prepare a Waitakere Ranges Local Parks Management Plan for the more than 200 local parks in the area Support and enable community-led activity on local parks to achieve local aspirations Identify, develop and promote recreation and play opportunities Parks and facilities are adaptable in the face of climate change, growth and other pressures Investigate and support the relocation of Bethells Beach Surf Lifesaving Patrol clubhouse in Te Henga Park, and United North Piha Lifeguard Service campground at Les Waygood Park A network of vibrant arts and culture organisations, facilities and events that enliven the west Fund and support arts and culture programmes through community partners such as Te Uru, Upstairs Gallery, Glen Eden Playhouse, and the West Coast Gallery Fund and support arts and culture events that support and connect our creative communities Our libraries and facilities provide engaging spaces at the heart of the community Continue to activate library spaces with programmes, services and events that engage all our communities and inspire learning and participation Continue to support a network of community places, such as community centres, houses and halls
+Engaging with Hoani Waititi N Wānanga.
+Our draft plan Marae on future plans for the marae, e.g. the aspiration for a Whare What we want to achieve (Objectives) What we will deliver in the next 3 years (Key initiatives) Our parks provide opportunities for recreation and enjoyment by the surrounding local communities Investigate ways to improve the amenity of neighbourhood parks Glen Eden, e.g. Clayburn Reserve Developing Waitipu (the former Waitākere Quarry) as a park.
+Investigate partnering with community Ensure universal design for accessibility is embedded into all par development projects to enable everyone to access their local par Ensure our parks and park assets are well-looked after and cared the benefit of the community, the environment, and the social, cultural and heritage value Plan for the future use and adaptability of parks in the face of climate change, growth and other pressures Investigate the relocation of Bethells Beach Surf Lifesaving Patro clubhouse in Te Henga Park, and United North Piha Lifeguard Service campground at Les Waygood Park A network of vibrant arts and culture organisations and facilities that enliven the west Fund and support Te Uru, Upstairs Gallery, and the West Coast Gallery to deliver quality arts and culture programmes Fund and support arts and culture events that support and conn our creative communities Our libraries and facilities provide engaging spaces at the heart of the community Continue to activate library spaces with programmes, services are events that engage all our communities and inspire learning and participation Continue to support a network of community places, such as community centres, houses and halls • •